 In the case of the UBS Video Interview, it is not live.
 Candidates will receive questions that they need to answer via video, and each answer is recorded.

 Treating this like a standard interview is the best way to be successful.
 The questions you will be asked are likely to be around your experience and qualifications, so think about the type of answers you want to give.
 Make sure you look presentable and are in a suitable environment.
-Look for anything that might be distracting - and test your video and audio capabilities to make sure that the recruitment team are able to hear and see you clearly.
+Look for anything that might be distracting - and test your video and audio capabilities to make sure that the recruitment team is able to hear and see you.

 The benefit of a video interview like this is that you have time to prepare an answer and even practice the way you deliver it - the total video time is not likely to be more than 30 minutes, but you can respond in your own time and whenever suits you best.